jtomori/vex_tutorial/README.md

 // Linux - run Houdini from command line with
 // the -foreground flag to see the output

-// manipulating with strings is useful, on only for doing console outputs,
+// manipulating with strings is useful, not only for doing console outputs,
 // but also for generating and stylizing strings, use sprintf() to return a string
 // type instead of printing to console